ruturaj027/Zomato-Data-Analysis/README.md

 Votes Analysis: Identified top and bottom restaurants based on user votes.

-📁 Files:
+📁 Files :

 Zomato Data Analysis.ipynb: Jupyter notebook with step-by-step code and visualizations.

 zomato.csv (if applicable): Dataset file (add a download link if hosted).

-🚀 Libraries Used:
+🚀 Libraries Used :

 pandas